 In 1896, Regent Street Cinema became the very first place in Britain to show moving pictures when the Lumière brothers’ Cinématographe was presented to a paying audience, making it a landmark venue for the British film industry.
 Ever since, we have been the London movie theatre most dedicated to showing the very best in independent and studio films.Find out more

-The health and wellbeing of our customers and staff is of the utmost importance to us.
+The health and wellbeing of our customers and staff at our esteemed London movie theatre is of the utmost importance to us.
 Learn more about what you can expect when visiting the cinema here.Find out more